-Both equipments are able to measure the methane concentration in the biogas or in the flare residual gas.
+Both equipments is able to measure the methane concentration in the biogas or in the flare residual gas.

-The variables measured with this equipment are: W CH4,y and fv CH4,RG,y.
+The variables measured with this equipment are: W{CH4,y} and fv{CH4,RG,y}.

 All QA/QC procedures are described in the operational procedure related to the maintenance and/or calibration of the equipment.